We are here to help you make a difference.

 Christina Tatiana Miller sustainable jewelry consulting serves its clients by building a variety of custom designed solutions to meet the specific needs of each company.
 Consistent throughout all solutions is the goal to activate clients to do something impactful.
 Yes, run a responsible company, and be part of on the ground solutions.

-Christina Tatiana Miller is a sustainable jewelry consultant providing strategy, guidance, and impact measurement to help jewelers make lives better around the world.
+Christina Tatiana Miller is a sustainable jewelry consultant providing strategy, guidance, and impact measurement to help jewelers make lives better.

-Miller focuses her work on companies large and small in the jewelry and fashion industries, educational programs and artists looking to be leaders in positive social and environmental action.
+Miller focuses her work on small and medium sized companies in the jewelry and fashion industries, educational programs and artists looking to be leaders in positive social and environmental action.
 She is also a professional speaker, workshop leader, community organizer, project manager, mentor, change maker and artist.
+She’s been working collaboratively with a volunteer team to develop a Glossary for the jewelry industry - The Glossary Project.

 In 2004 she co-founded Ethical Metalsmiths (EM) and went on to lead the non-profit organization in various capacities for 11 years.